-I finished writing and publishing this series in November 2020, but Ninety One, thankfully, continues to perform, and people continue to discover them and be intrigued by them.
-Here are links to works (both mine and others’) that build upon—and, in some cases, offer valuable counterarguments to—what you read here.
+I finished writing and publishing this series in November 2020, but Ninety One continues to perform and people continue to discover them and be intrigued by them.
+Below find more recent relevant work, as well as Twitter threads I published as I was publishing the original series, and some past related writing on my part.

 As I published each essay in the series I included a Twitter thread that included context, additional links, and the occasional rant on my part.
 If you get intrigued by a source and want to know if that source is on Twitter, this is the fastest way to find out.
 (In general I’m not much of a Twitter user, though if you DM me I’ll see it.)